drwahyudi/drwahyudi.github.io/about/index.md

 <img src="/images/waverley.jpg" alt="The Land Surface Dynamics group of the University of Edinburgh"/>
-*A picture of Edinburgh as seen from Jacob's Ladder*
+*A picture of Edinburgh's old town (including the Waverley station) as seen from Jacob's Ladder*